 Deactivating the device may be necessary if the device is incorrectly installed or configured, loses connection with the hub, or is defective.
-In this case, the CMS engineer or the system user temporarily deactivate the device until the cause of the malfunction is eliminated.
+In this case, a PRO or a user with administrator rights will temporarily deactivate the device until the removal of malfunction causes.

 Deactivated device does not execute system commands, does not participate in automation scenarios, and does not send notifications of alarms, malfunctions, and other events to the CMS and to users of the security system (push notifications, SMS, calls).
-At the same time, the current states of the device (connection status with the hub, battery charge level, etc.) is displayed on the status screen in the Ajax app (Devices — select the desired device in the list and click it).
+At the same time, the current states of the device (connection status with the hub, battery charge level, etc.) are displayed on the status screen in the Ajax app (Devices — select the desired device in the list).

 The ability to deactivate devices is supported by hubs with OS Malevich 2.9 and higher, as well as Ajax apps starting with versions:

 Only a user with administrator rights can temporarily deactivate the device.